 1. Summer Camps

 It has been proven that summer school helps children to be better prepared for the next school season.
 Children who enroll in summer school, usually have an edge over those who didn’t.
-Visit the summer camp guide here, where you can find a variety of summer school camps that you can enroll your children for.
+Visit the summer camp guide here, where you can find a variety of summer school camps which you can enrol your children for.

 There are various types of summer camps focusing on many different types of activities.
 Some of these camps could cover school work and revision, swimming, arts and craft, cooking, drama, robotics etc. For a comprehensive list of Summer Camp options in Lagos, check out the LagosMums Summer Camp Guide here.

 Depending on the age of your child, summer is a good time to get some work experience.
 They could volunteer and spend a few hours a day in an office which enables them to pick up necessary work experience skills.
-It could also be a good way to help a child see areas of interest, a child interested in being a doctor could spend time helping in a doctors office.
-Lastly, this could be a way to build financial skills by letting her earn and experiencing what it means to earn money, to save and to spend.
+It could also be a good way to help a child see areas of interest, a child interested in being a doctor could spend time helping in a doctor’s office.
+Lastly, this could be a way to build financial skills by letting her earn and experience what it means to earn money, save and spend.